 By default, the text string is enclosed in a

 If you use text IDs instead of plain text, change the default call to

 qsTrId().
-Select Tools > Options > Qt Quick > Qt Quick Designer, and then select the qsTrId() radio button in the Internationalization group.
-For more information about text ID based translations, see Qt Linguist Manual: Text ID Based Translations.
+Select Edit > Preferences > Qt Quick > Qt Quick Designer, and then select the qsTrId() radio button in the Internationalization group.
+For more information, see Text ID based translations.

 To preserve the context when editing the text or to change the context by setting a binding on the text property, change the default call to